 Honda Motor Co. has these words about the importance of fresh fuel,

 "Fuel deterioration and oxidation can occur in as little as 30 days and may cause damage to the carburetor and/or fuel system. ...Deteriorated gasoline will cause hard starting, and it leaves gum deposits that clog the fuel system.
 If the gasoline in your engine deteriorates during storage you may need to have the carburetor and other fuel system components serviced and replaced. ...You can extend fuel storage life by adding a gasoline stabilizer that is formulated for that purpose, or you can avoid fuel deterioration problems by draining the fuel tank and carburetor." -- from the 2011 Owner's Manual for the GX120, GX160, and GX200 engines

 AVGAS may be used in paramotor engines and is preferable to all other fuels because of its high octane, stability, and purity.
 It also mixes well with all 2 stroke oils.
 All engine manufacturers note that AVGAS does not harm their engines, contrary to various rumors that circulate on the blogs.
-In fact, some manufacturers specify that ONLY aviation gasoline should be used in their engines.
-For example, Nirvana Systems of Czechoslovakia has this in their engine manual:
+In fact, some manufacturers specify that ONLY aviation gasoline should be used in their engines or that it is the preferred fuel.
+For example, Nirvana Systems of Czechoslovakia has this in one their engine manuals:

 Solo and NIRVANA recommend using 100% synthetic Castrol TTS in correct oil/petrol mixture, which prevent[s] combustion chamber and exhaust carbonization.
 Do not store mixed petrol longer than [a] few days, max 2 – 3 weeks.
 You can mix Castrol TTS with leaded or unleaded petrol.
 However leaded petrol is preferred.
 Always use quality petrol.